Blaise Faggiano

-Blaise Faggiano is an American football coach and former player.
-He is the head football coach at Utica University in Utica, New York, a position he had held since the 2008 season.
+Blaise Faggiano is an American college football coach and former player.
+He is the head football coach for Utica University, a position he has held since 2008.

 Faggiano graduated from Ithaca College and was a member of the football team.
 In 1991 they won the NCAA Division III Football Championship.
 After Ithaca, Faggiano became a graduate assistant coach at the University at Albany.
 He then returned to Ithaca in 1995 to coach football.